corralm/corralm/README.md

 ### Hi there 👋

-I'm a data analyst and project manager.
+I'm a data analyst and program manager.
 I love working with data at every stage including data collection, engineering, analysis, modeling, and visualization.

-A few things I've done:
+A few things about me:
-- 💻 Worked at Apple and Google from 2012-2024.
+- 💻 10+ years at Apple and prior experience at Google (2012-2014).
 - 🔭 Completed an in-person data science bootcamp at [Metis](https://www.linkedin.com/school/metis/) in 2020.
 - 🤖 Built web scrapers to fetch data from TED, Y Combinator, Doctoralia, Yahoo Sports, and more.
 - 🌐 Published 5 high-quality datasets on [Kaggle](https://www.kaggle.com/miguelcorraljr/datasets).